Well, that was a surprise!

 I Felt So Safe There

-In fact, I’d go so far as to say I felt more safe in Luxembourg on my own than I have anywhere else in the world.
+I felt more safe in Luxembourg on my own than I have anywhere else in the world.
 That could be an exaggeration, but as I’m writing this and going through every country I’ve visited, nowhere else comes to mind.
 And a quick google just now told me that Luxembourg has one of the lowest crime rates in the world.

 So, maybe that was part of the reason why I fell so hard for it.
 I just felt as though I didn’t have to worry while I was there!
 I wasn’t constantly watching my bag and guarding my camera; checking that nobody was within grabbing distance as I pulled out my phone.
 I walked around the streets of Luxembourg City alone at night and felt no fear.
 I’m not sure why, exactly, I immediately felt so safe there, but I think it had to do with the fact that the city was calm and peaceful, that everyone was dressed smartly, that the streets were clean, and that nobody really paid much attention to me.